National Collegiate Athletic Association: Media

 Westwood One has exclusive radio rights to the men's and women's basketball Final Fours and the Men's College World Series (baseball).

 From 1998 to 2013, Electronic Arts had a license to develop college sports video games with the NCAA's branding, which included its NCAA Football, NCAA Basketball (formerly NCAA March Madness) and MVP Baseball series.
 The NCAA's licensing was not required to produce the games, as rights to use teams are not licensed through the NCAA, but through entities such as individual schools and the Collegiate Licensing Company.
 EA only acquired the license so that it could officially incorporate the Division I men's basketball tournament into its college basketball game series.
 The NCAA withdrew EA's license due to uncertainties surrounding a series of lawsuits, most notably O'Bannon v.
 NCAA, involving the use of player likenesses in college sports video games.
+After the legalization of NIL, EA revived the NCAA Football series in 2024 under the new name of EA Sports College Football.

 Office of Inclusion

 Inclusion and Diversity Campaign

 The week-long program took place October 1–5, 2018.
 The aim was to utilize social media platforms in order to promote diversity and inclusion within intercollegiate athletics.
 Throughout the NCAA's history, there has been controversy as to the levels of diversity present within intercollegiate athletics, and this campaign is the NCAA's most straightforward approach to combatting these issues.